saidatsanni/Women-in-the-WorkPlace/README.md

 **Datasets**

 Three different datasets are considered in this project.
-They contain different information which are merged nad synthesized for this analysis.
+They contain different information which are merged and synthesized for this analysis.
 1. earnings_female.csv
 2. employed_gender.csv
 3. jobs_gender.csv